Thu Bon River, a trip in timeÂ

 A river full of history

 The Thu Bon River originates from Truong Son mountain range at over 2,500 m altitudes, on Ngoc Linh Mountain, Nam Tra My District, Quang Nam Province.
 During its journey, the river deposits silt which helps the land become fertile, and had also shaped the geography and history of this region in Vietnam.
 It has contributed to the emergence of cultural sites such as My Son Sanctuary and Hoi An ancient town, two sites classified as cultural heritage sites of humanity by UNESCO.
 The Thu Bon River has continued to flow through the years, witness to many events on both of its sides, and to this day continues to flow, continues to build up alluvium and fulfil its role in the natural life cycle of Hoi An.

 Boat trips on the Thu Bon River

-You can also have the opportunity to observe the daily life of locals on the banks of the river and try the fishing technique or the bamboo boat driving technique, a typical boat in Hoi An.
-At the end of the trip, you can choose to go to Cua Dai estuary, an ideal place for watching sunset and enjoying fresh seafood.
+You also have the opportunity to observe the daily life of locals on the banks of the river and try their fishing techniques or the bamboo boat driving technique, a typical boat in Hoi An.
+At the end of the trip, you can choose to go to Cua Dai estuary, an ideal place for watching the sunset and enjoying fresh seafood.
 This place has a full range of services to cater to your needs, from the hotel to the cuisine.
 You can swim as much as you want, then sit on the sandy beach to eat seafood dishes made by street vendors, what a great way to enjoy life!

 The river with ten thousand lotus lanterns